co-demos/auth_service/README.md

 	python appserver.py --salt=no
 	```

-- you can choose to deactivate the check for a anonymous JWT in the `login` and `register` endpoints
+- you can choose to deactivate the check for an anonymous JWT in the `login` and `register` endpoints

 	```bash
 	python appserver.py --anojwt=no